 - To ensure a longer life of the chair, ensure that the cane is never kept under direct sunlight or in areas with low humidity.

-To summarize the whole concept, the seven steps are enlisted below:
+To summarize the whole concept, the seven steps are listed below:

 - Step 1: First Vertical layer

 - Step 7: Weaving the Loose strands